Related Content

 Not all station calls have been included in these summaries.

-The IC trains on the Wien - Leoben - Villach route will maintain a direct connection between Wien and destinations on the Rudolf Valley railway including Unzmarkt, Judenburg and Treibach-Althofen.
+The IC trains on the Wien - Leoben - Villach route maintain a direct connection between Wien and destinations on the Rudolf Valley railway including Unzmarkt, Judenburg and Treibach-Althofen.

-They will also provide new direct links between Wien and destinations along the railway between St Veit and Villach, including Feldkirchen in Kärnten, plus locations on the shore of Lake Ossiach including Sattendorf and Annenheim.
+They also provide new direct links between Wien and destinations along the railway between St Veit and Villach, including Feldkirchen in Kärnten, plus locations on the shore of Lake Ossiach including Sattendorf and Annenheim.

 The new Regio trains and network